 Other relevant pieces of legislation apply.
 Pursuant to Article 589 of the Portuguese Commercial Code, mortgages over vessels may guarantee up to five years of interest, while the ordinary regime set out in Article 693 of the Portuguese Civil Code only allows for a maximum of three years.

 DL 96/89 sets out some specific rules applicable to mortgages registered in MAR.
 In fact, and among other specificities, MAR's regime allows the parties to choose the law applicable to the mortgage.
 This option may be particularly interesting taking into consideration, for example, that a mortgage under Portuguese law may not allow for self-help remedies.
-DL 56/2020 added a set of new specific rules on these mortgages to DL 96/89, regulating procedures in case of default, mortgage enforcement, respective registration, and, most importantly, simplifying and expediting the registration of vessels, with the overall purpose of making MAR's rules more competitive in Europe.
+DL 56/2020 added a set of new specific rules on these mortgages to DL 96/89, regulating procedures in case of default, mortgage enforcement, respective registration, and, most importantly, simplifying and expediting the registration of vessels, with the overall purpose of making MAR's rules more competitive.

 If the parties fail to choose the applicable law, Portuguese law will apply nevertheless.
 In that scenario, however, the right to release a mortgage set out by Article 721(b) of the Civil Code will not apply.
 Such a right would allow the acquirer of the mortgaged asset to cancel the mortgage by paying the mortgagee an amount equal to the price paid for the mortgaged asset.
 Pursuant to the MAR regime, release under those circumstances can only occur if the acquirer undertakes to pay the mortgagee for all rights under the mortgage agreement.